maxgmr/rust-maintenance-docs/updating-rustc.md

 ppa create rustc-<X.Y>-merge
 ```

 The command should return a URL leading to the PPA.
-Open up that URL to visit the PPA Launchpad page, navigate to "Change details", and enable RISC-V building on this PPA.
-All target architectures should be enabled.
+It's a good idea to double-check that the settings are correct.
+Make sure that all architectures are enabled and that it depends on the `proposed` pocket.

 #### PPA changelog entry